UncleCShark/Cmaketopia/Docs/CommandLine.md

 Although in our daily work we use IDE now you know what is going on under the hood.

 It's curtains now, chill out:metal: and press the button below if you want.
-Next topic Project Structure (see a navigation at the bottom).
+Next topic Project Structure (try Next navigation at the bottom).

 <!-- blank line -->
 <figure class="video_container">